 Punishment and society

 Punishment, as one of the major social institutions in our society, has always been a central object of social theory and in many ways a mirror of society and its norms.
-The course aims to explain punishment and society in a multi-dimensional context, entrenched in disciplines including criminology, penology, sociology, psychology, ethics … punishment, in other words, is far more than a technical problem linked to certain institutions of crime control and prevention.
+The course aims to explain punishment and society in a multi-dimensional context, entrenched in disciplines including criminology, penology, sociology, psychology, ethics …..
+Punishment, in other words, is far more than a technical problem linked to certain institutions of crime control and prevention.
 To answer the questions on why and how should we punish wrongdoers in our society, we will look at the different functions of punishment, like retribution, deterrence, incapacitation, rehabilitation, and restoration.

 We will trace those functions historically and culturally, finding vast cultural and social differences in the way in which punishment is practiced.
 For instance, there is a vast difference in how different jurisdictions think about and practice punishment.
 The course will start by looking at the popular opinions about punishment, reminding us that the issue of punishment is both a normative and a scientific issue.

 Course learning outcomes

-By the end of this programme, you should be able to:
+By the end of this course students should be able to:

 - Understand the differences between common sense approaches and scientific evidence based approaches to the effects of punishment;

-- Understand basic philosophical arguments about punishment
+- Understand basic philosophical arguments about punishment;

 - Learn how to see punishment in a comparative and historical context;

-- Identify basic issues of rehabilitative and retributive approaches to
+- Identify basic issues of rehabilitative and retributive approaches to punishment;

-- Discuss basic issues concerning the death penalty
+- Discuss basic issues concerning the death penalty.